wharvex/PSSpeedDial/README.md

 Invoke-Icm-On-X
 ```

-Call each function without arguments to see a numbered list of the available paths.
-Pass the number of the path you want to the function.
+Call each function without arguments to see a numbered list of the available args/commands.
+Pass the number of the line you want to the function.
 For example, if you run

 ```
 Invoke-Cd-On-X 1
 ```

-it will invoke `cd` on the path from the line that starts with `1 : ` in the output of `Invoke-Cd-On-X`.
+it will invoke `cd` on the path from the line that starts with `1 :`.
 This output is read from the contents of `"$env:USERPROFILE\SpeedDialFiles\Cd.txt"`.